Sembly AI

 Improved Decision-Making Through Reduction of Bias

-Human hiring decisions often suffer from unconscious biases, while agentic AI applies identical criteria to every candidate.
+Human hiring decisions often suffer from unconscious biases, while agent-like AI applies identical criteria to every candidate.
 It analyzes full-year performance data instead of recent impressions and surfaces talent based on skills.
 Generative AI models also create job descriptions focused on competencies, setting clear expectations for candidates and attracting top talent.

 Timely Engagement Insights

 Traditional HR tech relies on annual employee surveys and quarterly reports to monitor employee health.
-Agentic AI, on the other hand, generates real-time talent insights based on employee interaction through big data analysis.
+Agent-like AI, on the other hand, generates real-time talent insights based on employee interaction through big data analysis.
 Natural language processing analyzes employee survey comments for sentiment patterns that quantitative scores miss.
 As a result, HR teams access inefficiencies and knowledge gaps that are often overlooked.

 Tip: Ask Sembly to analyze sentiment in conversations with employees, their activity, and participation in team discussions to get a better understanding of their engagement and satisfaction.

-Overall, current agentic AI applications in HR focus on efficiency.
+Overall, current agent-like AI applications in HR focus on efficiency.
 They help professionals automate resume screening, process benefits enrollment, and coordinate onboarding workflows.
 The next evolution will likely shift toward strategic intelligence, such as predictive workforce analytics, autonomous decision-making within defined frameworks, and seamless integration across HR technology stacks.
 However, the idea remains the same: these tools help professionals work smarter.

 • HR professionals using AI employee engagement software see a return on investment in 16 months (G2).